Cosmir-Production/pykapela/README.md

 # README #

 This app is primary for music bands.
 It aims to offer almost everything what you need on a website for your band.
+Also some thinks are tweaked as bands can appriciate.

 This README would normally document whatever steps are necessary to get your application up and running.